Pavelski scores 2 in Sharks' 4-1 win over Sabres

 SAN JOSE, Calif.
+(AP) -- There was no stopping Joe Pavelski, who played as though the season was on the line.

-(AP) -- Joe Pavelski scored twice and the San Jose Sharks ended a long streak of futility against the Buffalo Sabres with a 4-1 victory Tuesday night.
+Pavelski scored twice and the San Jose Sharks ended a long streak of futility against the Buffalo Sabres with a 4-1 victory Tuesday night.

+''In the short time I've known him, he cranks it up this time of year,'' Sharks coach Peter DeBoer said. ''Those type of guys see the finish line here and the playoffs and they start to get really excited.''

-Logan Couture and Michael Haley also scored for San Jose, and Martin Jones made 22 saves for his 32nd win of the season.
+Logan Couture and Michael Haley also scored, and Martin Jones made 22 saves for his 32nd win of the season.
 The Sharks snapped a five-game home losing streak to Buffalo and ended its franchise-best 11-game point streak against them.

-Jack Eichel scored for the Sabres, who lost their fourth in five games.
-Eichel also inadvertently helped the Sharks score the go-ahead goal late in the second.
+Jack Eichel scored early for the Sabres, who lost their fourth in five games.
+Eichel also inadvertently helped the Sharks score the go-ahead goal late in the second period.

+''I think we were determined to win this game regardless of whether we got a bounce or not,'' DeBoer said. ''We had one called back in the first.
+We didn't win because of a bounce.
+We won because we earned that win and we were the better team all night right from the drop of the puck.
+I think we knew the history and we wanted to put an end to it.''

 In the final minute of the period, Haley got a piece of the puck off Eichel's stick.
 It bounced off his skate in front and then off goalie Robin Lehner's pad and into the net.